ibalaur/Recon2Neo4j/README.md

 ## A tutorial video is available [here](https://www.youtube.com/embed/te6EUVAddUY).

-## How to access the EpiGeNet Framework
+## How to access the Recon2Neo4j Framework
 The Recon2Neo4j Framework can be accessed online <a href="https://diseaseknowledgebase.etriks.org/metabolic/browser/"> here</a>.

 A file with several Cypher query examples for the Recon2Neo4j Framework is available for download <a href="https://github.com/ibalaur/Recon2Neo4j/tree/master/sample%20queries"> here</a>.
 These queries can be extended to accommodate specific topics of interest.